Norbert515/flutter_ide/README.md

 Flutter is fast.
 Not only in terms of execution but also in development.
 Even though this is a gigantic project I have no doubt that there can be useful features finished in a reasonable amount of time.

-For example having a Flutter-IDE app called Widget Maker, which allows to interactively build widgets.
+For example having a Flutter-IDE app called Widget Maker, which interactively helps to build widgets.

 ## Discussion